 I would like to take this opportunity to thank my VP, Orilea, in advance for taking over the chair for this meeting, as I will be on an adventure.
 I will, however, be back for the April meeting.

-If you require any additional information, please contact your Consulting Detective at email@example.com
+If you have any questions or require additional information, please contact me at: firstname.lastname@example.org